 Examples of where you can collect customer data

-- Customers who registered to receive marketing messages through your apps.
+- Customers who registered to receive marketing messages

 - Comply with all applicable laws and regulations, including any data protection or privacy laws, as well as self-regulatory or industry codes that may apply.
 Data that you upload to Processor Services will be subject to Google Ads Data Processing Terms.
 Consent signals are required for personal data sent to Google from end users in the European Economic Area for advertising purposes, including for Enhanced Conversions and Store Sales (uploads).

 - You may not upload transaction information related to the sensitive categories, described below.
 You may only use Google’s approved API or interface to upload customer information.